philipp1993/DynamicMediaBTRouter/README.md

 ## What’s left to do?
 Some (minor) things
+- Adding a delay/pause while opening the bluetooth channel -- currently audio is lost
 - Maybe a better UI.
 The current isn't that fancy
-- start on boot / on bluetooth device connected ...
+- start on boot / on bluetooth device connected (could currently be done by Tasker)
-- Adding a delay/pause while opening the bluetooth channel -- currently audio is lost